cedreaper/cedreaper.github.io/csx/gloagent.md

 - ✅ Send replies from within
 - ✅ A clean view of open conversations and resolved chats

-Example of the text messaging inbox (placeholder):
+Example of the text messaging inbox:

 ![Inbox Overview](../../assets/images/gloagent/gloAgentTextlead1.png)